Pathoschild/smapi-mod-dump/source/~Pathoschild/ContentPatcher/README.md

 <ol>
 <li>

-**Dynamic.** Random tokens rechoose each time they're evaluated, specifically...

-* When a new day starts.
+**Dynamic.** Random tokens rechoose each time they're evaluated, generally when a new day starts.
-* When you change location, if used in a patch or [dynamic token](#dynamic-tokens) linked to a location token like `LocationName`.
-This is true even if the location token value doesn't change (e.g. using `IsOutdoors` while warping between two outdoor locations).
-You can prevent location-linked changes by using pinned keys (see below), or by storing the `Random` token in a [dynamic token](#dynamic-tokens) which doesn't depend on a location token.

 The randomness is seeded with the save ID and in-game date, so reloading the save won't change which choices were made.